 Funding includes the Allen Ginsberg, Anne Waldman, and Anselm Hollo Graduate Fellowships.

-The fellowships are awarded annually to three incoming MFA Creative Writing and Poetics students (residency program).
+Fellowships are awarded annually to three incoming MFA in Creative Writing and Poetics students (residency program).
 Allen Ginsberg, Anne Waldman, and Anselm Hollo fellowship recipients will receive full funding (tuition and fees), plus an additional $5,000 scholarship as well as a $4,500 stipend.
 Fellowship recipients may not simultaneously hold a Graduate Assistantship.

-Additionally, partial funding is provided for students who have applied for and been offered graduate assistantships with the Naropa Writing Center.
+Additionally, partial funding is provided for students who have applied for and been offered graduate assistantships in JKS undergraduate courses or the Naropa Writing Center.

 Learn More About the Program